 In the past, I had great difficulty meeting my needs and those of my children because our resources were limited.
 I have tried several different income-generating activities that were not successful.
 Having been through all this, it was easy for me to understand the requests of my sisters because I saw myself in them. »

-It was in 2016 when Madame Doumbia learned about Mali Health organizing savings groups in Sabalibougou to help women access healthcare.
+It was 2016 when Madame Doumbia learned about Mali Health organizing savings groups in Sabalibougou to help women access healthcare.
 She invited our animateurs to come work with her group, which is how her collaboration with Mali Health began.

 Mme Doumbia describes the changes this way :

 « Personally, the support from Mali Health has enabled me to set up a system of social assistance between us women.
-I was then able to further prosper in my business because requests are taken to the group and not to me personally; so I can save more money for my family’s needs.
+I was then able to prosper in my business because requests are taken to the group and not me personally; so I can save more money for my family’s needs.